tobiaskortus/covid19-search/processing/README.md

 - Removal of symbols and single characters `SymbolRemover`, `NonAlphanumericRemover`
 - Stemming `Stemmer`

 After that a list of stopwords that exist in the given text is returned.
 In order to improve the performance of the following creation of the inverted index, duplicate word stems are grouped using the `collections.Counter` datatype which can be used for counting hashable objects.

+### Reference Processing

+TODO

+TODO

+TODO

+TODO

+## Inverted Index and Document Index Construction

+The inverted index and document index data models are the basis for the ad-hoc information retrieval system.

+TODO

+TODO

+TODO

+The creation of the inverted index and document index data model is performed in the `document-index-construction-mongodb.ipynb` notebook using additional utility functions from `literature.py`, `preprocessing.py`, `grid.py` and `metadata.py`.

+The data models are created in a JavaScript Object Notation (JSON) syntax which is the default structure for the representation of documents in the MongoDB database.

-### Data Model
+### Inverted Index - Data Model

-#### Inverted Index

 For each document in the CORD-19 dataset a unique id is assigned.
 This id is used in order to identify the corresponding document in the document index (as described below).